Youth Arts Institute

 2) Offering free family events that encourage life-long learning through the arts

-Taken from a segregated classroom, these students with multiple and sever disabilities meet weekly to dance and create artwork, and are paired with their typically developing peers.
-Classes are held with a physical therapist present, so students are able to stand with assistance or with special equipment.
+- SHARED ABILITY ARTS: Taken from a segregated classroom, these students with multiple and severe disabilities meet weekly to dance, create artwork, and be partnered with typically-developing peers.
+Classes are held with a physical therapist present so students are able to stand with assistance or with special equipment.